 Skiing and Snowboarding

 To avoid damaging exposed vegetation, a minimum of 5 feet of snow is strongly advised for skiing and snowboarding.
-Obtain further information at the Jackson Visitor Center at Paradise (weekends and holidays) and the Longmire Information Center (daily).
+Obtain further information at the Jackson Visitor Center at Paradise (weekends and holidays) and the Longmire Museum (daily).

 In the southwest corner of the park, snowmobiles are permitted for 6.5 miles along the Westside Road from its junction with the main park road as far as Round Pass.
 Beyond Round Pass, the Westside Road is closed to snowmobile use.
 Snowmobiles are also permitted on all the road loops of Cougar Rock Campground.
 The campground is closed to overnight use during winter and the roadway is left unplowed.
 Contact a park ranger at the Longmire Museum or the Carbon River Ranger Station for maps and additional snowmobile information in the park.